wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 * Feature: Include invoice number and date in WooCommerce data remover and exporter
 * Fix: Row class for Chained Products compatibility
 * Fix: Improved compatibility with Advanced Custom Fields
-* Fix: Setting for diabling for free invoices should be applied even when other plugins are applying rules
+* Fix: Setting for disabling for free invoices should be applied even when other plugins are applying rules

 = 2.1.9 =
 * Feature: Automatic cleanup of temporary attachments folder (settings in Status tab)